 So how does this compare with the EU List you might ask:

 Of course this is all very interesting, but how do we put it to practical purpose?
 Geographical Risk is a major factor in KYC processes, and in determining matching strategies.
-Knowing where SDNs are most likely to be found is just one factor in forming a Country Risk model – see our article on Understanding Country Risk.
+Knowing where SDNs are most likely to be found is just one factor in forming a Country Risk model – See our articles on Understanding Country Risk.

 You are welcome to talk to us about how to create your own Country Risk Index or leverage from our own index. which features over 100 different measures, including SDN counts and SDN densities.